Iran arrests 3rd outspoken filmmaker in escalating crackdown

 Rasoulof won the Berlin Film Festival’s top prize in 2020 for his film “There Is No Evil” that explores four stories loosely connected to the themes of the death penalty in Iran and personal freedoms under tyranny.
 In 2011, Rasoulof’s film “Goodbye” won a prize at Cannes but he was not allowed to travel to France to accept it.

-The Cannes Film Festival sharply condemned the arrests of the three filmmakers “as well as the wave of repression obviously in progress in Iran against its artists.”
+Cannes sharply condemned the arrests of the three filmmakers and “the wave of repression obviously in progress in Iran against its artists.”

-The increased pressure on filmmakers follows a wave of arrests in recent months as tensions escalate between Iran’s hard-line government and the West.
-Security forces have arrested several foreigners as talks to revive Tehran’s nuclear accord with world powers have hit a deadlock.
+Several foreigners have also landed in Iranian prison in recent weeks, including two French citizens, a Swedish tourist, a Polish scientist and others, spurring concerns that Iran is trying to use them as bargaining chips in negotiations as it has in the past.

+On Monday, the family of a Belgian humanitarian worker being held in Iran, Olivier Vandecasteele, appealed to Brussels to do “everything” to secure his release from Evin prison.
+They said he was arrested in late February after working for more than six years in Iran to help its Afghan migrant community.

 Associated Press writer Nasser Karimi in Tehran, Iran, contributed to this report.